roeegh/Puck/README.md

   <h3 align="center">Puck</h3>
   <p align="center">
-    A collection of customizations ready to use with Cowabunga, FileSwitcherPro and Misaka
+    A collection of customizations ready to use with Cowabunga and Misaka
   </p>
 </div>